filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/miner/index.md

     - `bytes` newBeneficiary - the new beneficiary address.
     - `int256` NewQuota - the new quota token amount.
     - `uint64` NewExpiration - the epoch that the new quota will be expired.
-    - `bool` ApprovedByBeneficiary - if this proposal is approved by beneficiary or not.
+    - `bool` ApprovedByBeneficiary - if this proposal is approved by the beneficiary or not.
-    - `bool` ApprovedByNominee -  if this proposal is approved by nominee or not.
+    - `bool` ApprovedByNominee -  if this proposal is approved by the nominee or not.

 ## ChangeBeneficiary